 Head is initially average sized, frothy, white, mostly diminishing.

-Body is dark yellow.
+Body is medium to dark yellow.

-Flavor is heavily sweet, lightly acidic, lightly bitter.
+Flavor is moderately to heavily sweet, lightly acidic, lightly bitter.

-Finish is moderately sweet, lightly acidic, lightly to moderately bitter, unclean.
+Finish is lightly to moderately sweet, lightly acidic, moderately bitter.